DecisionsDev/decisions-on-kafka/Readme.md

 ```
 `<JsonPayload>`  The loan request payload we want to evaluate.

-`<kafka server url>` The kafka broker url, in the sample we use as serverul `localhost:9092` if yours is different please change it.
+`<kafka server url>` The kafka broker url.
+In the sample we use `localhost:9092` change it if necessary  if yours is different please change it.

-`<topic for requests>` The kafka topic where Client Application puts loan requests reacting as a kafka Producer and Business Application listen to it reacting as a kafka consumer.
+`<topic for requests>` The topic where the Client Application puts loan requests and acts as a producer, and Business Application listens to it and acts as a kafka consumer.

-`<topic for replies>` The kafka topic where Business Application puts the result of the loan request execution against the Decision service, The Business Application reacts as a kafka producer and Client Application reacts as a consumer
+`<topic for replies>` The topic where Business Application puts the result of the loan request execution against the decision service, The Business Application acts as a producer and the Client Application acts as a consumer
 getting the message from the topic.

-`<number of message>` The number of time we want to send the loan request payload for execution.
+`<number of message>` How many times we want to send the loan request payload for execution.

 * Business Application command structure :
 ```